Ununuk/daashub_api-staging/README.md

 ## Usage

-Daashub API v1 uses Token Based Authentication, so you'll need to [register your account on Daashub](https://www.daashub.io).
+Contact Enhance API v1 uses Token Based Authentication, so you'll need to [register your account on Contact Enhance](https://www.contactenhance.com).
 Then you will be assigned an API Token.
 Now you can configure a Daashub client.

 ```ruby
 client = DaashubAPI::Client.new('your_api_token')